Brian-Baik/brian-homelabs/01-ad-domain/README.md

 ---

 ### Next Lab
-**Lab 2: Join a Windows Client to the Domain**
+**Lab 2: Domain Controller + DNS**

 We will:
-- Point the client DNS to the domain controller
+- Promote the server to a Domain Controller
+- Configure DNS forward and reverse lookup zones
-- Join the Windows 11 machine to **lab.local**
+- Ensure the domain is ready for clients to join
-- Sign in with a domain account
-- Verify trust and policy processing